annaworobyeva-stack/annaworobyeva-stack/README.md

 - Team collaboration

 ---
+## 👩‍💻 Open to Work
+I am actively looking for opportunities as a **Data Analyst** (Python, SQL, Tableau).
+Open for collaboration on data analysis projects, visualization dashboards, and research tasks.

+---

 ### 📫 Let's Connect
 - 🌐 [LinkedIn](www.linkedin.com/in/anna-vorobeva-088203257)
+- 📬 Reach me at: [annaworobyeva@gmail.com]

 ---

 > “Data is not just the new oil — it’s the new lens to see the world through.”